-It has not been a great month for the crypto market.
+It has not been a great month for the crypto market (May 2021).

 High volatility continues to undermine Bitcoins use-case as a long term store of value.
 Meanwhile, the astronomical rise and fall of meme-based coins like Doge (along with its many “shitcoin” copycats) have highlighted the troubling game being played by speculative retail investors – and the celebrity influencers who egg them on.